kadet1090/KeyLighter/readme.md

 Even though it wasn't supposed to be fastest code highlighter in PHP it is still quite fast, up to few times faster than [GeSHi](http://geshi.org/).
 It performs best on PHP 7 (more than 2x faster than GeSHi in every case).

-You can find more about performance in [wiki](https://github.com/kadet1090/KeyLighter/wiki/Performance).

 ## Testing ![Code Coverage](https://img.shields.io/scrutinizer/coverage/g/kadet1090/keylighter.svg?style=flat-square)
 **KeyLighter** uses `phpunit` for testing: